 Inside, the church is a treasure trove of history.
 The interior of the church was remodelled in the latest style from 1755, however only the nave survives in the Georgian style.
 The original box pews (replaced by the Victorians) came to the height of the square parts of the existing pillars, so no-one would have been able to see members of the congregation dozing to sermons!

 One of the greatest treasures in the church is the painted column featuring ten events in the life of our Lord.
 Dating from circa 1306, the column is one of only a few to survive in Britain.

 12 of the 16 medieval stalls with finely carved misericords are the work of a gifted 15th century woodcarver (four are facsimiles made by a talented Victorian carpenter).
 They were believed to have been removed from the Abbey before it was destroyed.
 Each is carved from a single piece of oak and they are therefore very heavy.
 Please do take care when viewing the carvings, as the hinges are very old.
 The hinges are gradually being restored, so visitors may find a temporary timber seat in place of a carved one.

-size of the church, Arthur Percival, director of Faversham's Fleur de Lis
+Speaking about the size of the church, Arthur Percival, director of Faversham's Fleur de Lis Heritage Centre, says: